zhoudaxia233/PyAscii/README.md

 The default value is `2`.
 ```
-./main.py avatar.png --output_format 1
+pyascii avatar.png --output_format 1
 ```

 You can use `--line_height` to specify the height of each line of ascii characters in the output file.
-The default value is `0.70`.
+The default value is `0.65`.
 ```
-./main.py avatar.png --line_height 0.65
+pyascii avatar.png --line_height 0.65
 ```

 You can use `--font_size` to specify the font size of ascii characters in the output file.
 The default value is `5`.
 ```
-./main.py avatar.png --font_size 8
+pyascii avatar.png --font_size 8
 ```